SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 Look, we're a racist country.
 Just get over it.
 Then set about fixing it.

 Unfortunately, in the meantime, we have to deal with our police forces as they currently exist.
-They have a regrettable tendency to be right-wing white supermacists.
+They have a regrettable tendency to be right-wing white supermacists prone to violence since they view themselves as an occupying army.
 The number of pointless beatings and murders of Black Americans is distressing, of course, but nothing new.
 It's just that we now have video on our phones so we capture it.
 That's why cops so doggedly resist the right of the public to video them while on duty: it makes it much harder to cover up later.

-With their hysterical opposition to the  Black Lives Matter movement, cops sometimes like to counter that "Blue Lives Matter", meaning they think they're the real victims here.
+With their hysterical opposition to the  Black Lives Matter movement, cops sometimes like to counter that "Blue Lives Matter", meaning they think _they're_ the real victims here.
 As a great many of them, for inscrutable reasons, hew to a few bits of Irish culture, it was inevitable that they would try to translate that into Irish Gaelic, as shown on the shirt worn by this poor unfortunate.